 Hernán Vélez Atehortúa - (1931-2014)

-Hernán Vélez Atehortúa, a doctor, was born in Medellín, Antioquia.
-He was a traveler, reader, lover of letters and arts, and an excellent writer.
-He lived his life between Colombia and abroad.
+Hernán Vélez Atehortúa, a doctor by profession, was born in Medellín, Antioquia.
+As an inveterate traveler, reader, lover of letters and the arts, writer par excellence, he lived his life between Colombia and abroad.
 He married the Spanish Purita with whom he had three children who studied dentistry and medicine.

-At the time he specialized in internal consultation and practiced it at the Soma Clinic.
-He was a lover of classical music, and traveling abroad through Europe, and specifically to Paris, wich was one of his favorite places.
+At the time he specialized in internal consultation and practiced it at the Soma Clinic, he was a lover of classical music, traveling through Europe.
+Paris, in France, one of his favorite places.
 He died as a result of a terminal illness in his native Medellín.

 In his professional training, Dr. Vélez Atehortúa graduated from the Medicine program at the University of Antioquia in 1956.
 He then obtained a specialization degree in internal medicine from the Colombian Association of Internal Medicine - Acmi- in 1963.

-The following rectories stand out in his professional curriculum: rectories of CES University (1996); University School of Medicine (1996); Lasallian University Corporation (2001); member of the scientific associations of the University of Antioquia and Harvard University, among other positions in the academy.
+In his professional curriculum, his time at the rectories of the CES University (1996) stands out; University School of Medicine (1996); Lasallian University Corporation (2001); member of the scientific associations of the University of Antioquia and Harvard University, among other positions in the academy.

-As a professional, he had character and made strong decisions in defense of ethics and transparency in the exercise of being a doctor.
+Because of his professional career, his character and strong decisions for his medical vocation and defense of ethics and transparency in the exercise of the medical profession.

-“He planted in the students and graduates of Medicine a very philosophical legacy that CES has had, where the most important thing was neither the reputation, the position, or the fame of a doctor, but their goodness,” said the physician and student Ricardo Posada Saldarriaga.
+“He planted in the students and graduates of Medicine a very philosophical legacy that the CES has for a lifetime, where the most important thing was neither the reputation, nor the position, nor the fame of a doctor, but his goodness”, Expressed the doctor and student Ricardo Posada Saldarriaga.